Free Valentine’s Day Unit Study

 Make one of these Valentine’s Day crafts with your children.

-If crafting isn’t your thing, print out some cute coloring sheets instead at Shutterfly or Doodle Art Alley.
+If crafting isn’t your thing, print out some cute coloring sheets instead at Homemade Gifts Made Easy or Happiness is Homemade.

 Valentine’s Day Treats